maholator/apps-compability-tracker/README.md

 All issues with your guest apps must go here. **PLEASE SEARCH IF THERE IS ALREADY AN ISSUE FOR YOUR APP AND POST THERE.**

+**Do not post here MahoLator-in-general issues, not about compability with apps.**

 Langs: rus/eng, if your native language is russian, please use it.
 To read mixed-lang discussions use https://chromewebstore.google.com/search/translate or something like that, sorry.

 If app works, feel free to post screenshots.